roemvaar/cs_notes/ds/ds.md

 Operations:

-  - Tracking the head element: The head element must always be tracked; otherwise, the list will be lost.
-The pointer to the head of the list must be updated when a new element is inserted ahead of the first element or when the existing first element is removed from the list.
-  - Traversing a list: Operations on any but the first element of a linked list require traversal of some elements of the list.
-Always test for the end of a linked list as you traverse it.
+  - Traversal: to traverse all the nodes one after another.
+Always test for the end of a linked list, i.e. tail or NULL pointer, as you traverse it
-  - Inserting and deleting elements
+  - Insertion: to add a node at the given position
+  - Deletion: to delete a node at a given position
+  - Searching: to search an element by value
+  - Updating: to update a node

 * **Tree**